Exploiting timing information in event-triggered stabilization of linear systems with disturbances: Sufficient and necessary conditions on the information transmission rate

 that is sufficient to ensure~\eqref{eq:jump-upp-suffpart} and, as a consequence~\eqref{eq:jump-upp}, for all reception times $\{t_c^k\}_{k \in \mathbb{N}}$.
 Therefore, from Proposition~\ref{practicalstb}, the bound~\eqref{inftranrate} is sufficient to ensure the plant~\eqref{syscon} is ISpS.

-\begin{remark}{\rm The lower bound given on the packet size in~\eqref{Sufi!!221} might not be a natural number or might even be zero.
-If $g(t_s)=0$, this means that there is no need to put any data payload in the packet\magenta{, the construction in~\eqref{ctrlapp1} may not be used to estimate the state,} and the plant can be stabilized using only timing information.
-However, in this case, the sensor still needs to inform the controller about the occurrence of a triggering event.
-Thus, when $g(t_s)=0$ is sufficient, the sensor can stabilize the system by transmitting a fixed symbol from a unitary alphabet. \magenta{In this case, the communication channel reduces to a \textit{telephone signaling channel}~\cite{anantharam1996bits,khojasteh2018stabilizing}}.
-In practice, the packet size should be a natural number or zero.
-Therefore,
+{ \begin{remark} {\rm The lower bound given on the packet size in~\eqref{Sufi!!221} might not be a natural number or might even be zero.
+We use it to properly bound in~\eqref{inftranrate} the information transmission rate $R_s$, which is a non-negative real number.
+For sufficiently small $\gamma$, if $g(t_s)=0$ is sufficient, the plant can be stabilized using only timing information and there is no need to put any data payload in the packet, cf. Remark~\ref{ramrk3445}.
+If we do not use fixed symbols as in telephone signaling channels~\cite{khojasteh2018stabilizing}, in practice, the packet size should be a natural number.
+Therefore, we employ